Casinos are rarely as lavish or exciting as the movies make them out to be.

 Before you go

-Set your budget before you go, and stick to it.
+Set your budget for the amount of money you can spend before you go, and stick to it.
 If you cannot afford to lose the money you bring, then you shouldn't be gambling.
 We recommend you leave your credit and debit cards at home, if possible, so as not to be tempted to play more money.